mercadopago/devsite-docs/guides/manage-account/reports/released-money/generate.en.md

 > LEFT_BUTTON_RECOMMENDED_EN
 >
-> Introduction to the Release Report
+> Introduction to the Release report
 >
-> Find out what the release report is and what it is for.
+> Find out what the Release report is and what it is for.
 >
 > [Introduction to the Release Report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction)